 Phishing emails are often used to deploy ransomware.
 Messages might seem to be from authentic senders but include malicious attachments or download links, which if triggered result in a ransomware payload being launched.

 Emails may also include links to malicious websites that imitate trusted suppliers, government organisations and financial institutions.
-Just like the traps contained in phishing emails, these sites are also engineered to deploy ransomware or steal credential that empower them with access to your key systems.
+Just like the traps contained in phishing emails, these sites are also engineered to deploy ransomware or steal credentials that empower them with access to your key systems.

 It is of critical importance that you create a security culture in your workplace, with staff well-aware and on the alert for both phishing and ransomware attacks.
-Personnel at all levels, from front of house to executive level, should be trained how to spot phishing emails and texts, along with the correct line of reporting.
+Personnel at all levels, from the front of the house to the executive level, should be trained how to spot phishing emails and texts, along with the correct line of reporting.

 Often, upper management are prime targets of ransomware operators, as if fooled they can offer access to more sensitive network areas where more valuable information is stored.
 Conducting regular phishing tests can be an ideal way to assess the current levels of employee awareness and measure their improvements.